Bigoni–Piccolroaz yield criterion

 The Bigoni–Piccolroaz yield criterion is a yielding model, based on a phenomenological approach, capable of describing the mechanical behavior of a broad class of pressure-sensitive granular materials such as soil, concrete, porous metals and ceramics.

 General concepts

 The hardening process during hydrostatic powder compaction described with the Bigoni & Piccolroaz yield surface.

 The idea behind the Bigoni-Piccolroaz criterion is that of deriving a function capable of transitioning between the yield surfaces typical of different classes of materials only by changing the function parameters.
 The reason for this kind of implementation lies in the fact that the materials towards which the model is targeted undergo consistent changes during manufacturing and working conditions.
 The typical example is that of the hardening of a power specimen by compaction and sintering during which the material changes from granular to dense.

-The Bigoni-Piccolroaz yielding criterion can be represented in the Haigh–Westergaard stress space as a convex smooth surface and in fact the criterion itself is based on the mathematical definition of the surface in the above-mentioned space as a proper interpolation of experimental points.
+The Bigoni-Piccolroaz yielding criterion can be represented in the Haigh–Westergaard stress space as a convex smooth surface.